Malabar Marriage Act, 1896: Sambandham and marumakkatayam

-Sambandham was a form of relationship practiced by the Nair caste.
-Anthropologist Christopher Fuller has said that, "The Nayars' marriage system has made them one of the most famous of all communities in anthropological circles".
-Thomas Nossiter has commented that their system, which included the pre-pubertal thalikettu kalyanam rite and permitted both hypergamy and a form of polyandry, "was so loosely arranged as to raise doubts as to whether 'marriage' existed at all."
-Men and women could both have several partners, and they could both break away from those partners and take other partners with a minimum of effort.

-The sambandham relationship was not recognised by the British colonial government, who saw it as akin to concubinage.
+The sambandham system of marriage was not recognised by the British colonial government.
 The civil courts refused jurisdiction, principally because the relationship could so easily be dissolved by either party to it and because there were no rights of property connected to it.
 Marumakkatayam was also a source of angst among the colonial administrators.
 Expressions of dissatisfaction with marumakkatayam became prominent in newspapers of the 1870s and 1880s, and were also voiced by the colonial administrator William Logan in an official report of that period.
 Matters came to a head in 1890 when Nair introduced a bill seeking legitimisation of the customs in the Madras Legislative Council, causing the administration to establish the Malabar Marriage Commission in 1891.
 This was to investigate matrilineal customs and was also charged with recommending whether or not legal measures should be used to effect changes to the traditional practices for marriage, family organisation and inheritance.